Visconti Castle (Pandino): Subsequent owners

 In 1947, it was purchased by the Pandino municipality, which initiated the restoration.
 Subsequently, the restoration extended to the original paintings with the geometric motif of the quatrefoil containing the alternated coats of arms of the Visconti and Della Scala.

 Today

 Today the castle is the seat of the municipal offices.
-Of the four towers of the original building, only those of the eastern wing has remained intact.
+Of the four towers of the original building, only those of the eastern wing have remained intact.
 The interior retains the frescoed decoration, including painted architecture and friezes that often include the symbols of Bernabò and Regina’s families.